Protecting the SMM

 If the attacker finds a vulnerability such as memory corruption in any of the SMI handlers, they can craft an input in the SMM Communication Buffer to exploit vulnerable code in the SMI handler.
 An attacker typically uses well-known exploitation techniques like Return-Oriented Programming, or ROP, to escalate to SMM privileges, disable SPI write protections, and persist malware.

-Samsung Galaxy Book4 Secured by Knox has several features dedicated to detecting, hardening, and mitigating the effect of SMM exploits.
+The Knox platform introduces several features dedicated to detecting, hardening, and mitigating the effect of SMM exploits.
 These features are described below.

 SMI Guard: Protecting SMI calls